MSN Education and Management

 • Nurse Manager

 The program is taught in a blended, 8 to 16 week format.
-The Nursing Management Program requires 33 semester credit hours, and the Nursing Educator Program requires 38.
-Both courses of study can be completed in approximately 20 months.
+The Nurse Manager Program requires 37 semester credit hours, the Nurse Educator Program requires 38, and the Nurse Palliative Care Program requires 37.
+All three courses of study can be completed in approximately 20 months.
 Classroom experiences, seminars, and practicum form the base of instruction with electronic resources being utilized to supplement classroom interaction.